Master Assessment Plan

 Our faculty are scholars and teachers who devote their careers to making important contributions in their disciplines through research, writing, and service.
 We are committed to undergraduate education and strive to maintain the highest intellectual standards, to stimulate political discussion from the abstract and theoretical to the immediately practical, and to encourage students to incorporate critical political viewpoints into their everyday lives and careers.
 Students are thus prepared for further graduate study, or assuming careers in diverse fields, including government, law, nonprofit and business administration, journalism, teaching, and the private sector.

 The Political Science Department strives to embody and cultivate the habits and skills of clear thought, rigorous analysis, and effective argumentation in writing and speech.
-Given this mission the Department is committed to achieving eight specific goals that promote a deep understanding of the practice of politics.
+Given this mission the Department is committed to achieving the following specific goals that promote a deep understanding of the practice of politics.

 Departmental Student Learning Outcomes